seregazhuk/seregazhuk.github.io_old/_drafts/2017-11-13-memcached-reactphp-p4.md

 ### Preparing

 It is necessary to decide what we are going to test.
-For the consumer's point of view the client has promises, that can be resolved or rejected.
-And actually all client methods return promises.
+From the consumer's point of view, the client has promises, that can be resolved or rejected.
+And actually, all client methods return promises.
 So, we need to test that in some conditions these promises are resolved and in others - are rejected.
 Also, we can additionally check resolved values and rejection reasons.
 As an example, let's test that the client resolves a pending request promise with the response from the server.

-Under the hood the client uses a duplex stream and Memcached protocol parser, but we are going to test the client code in isolation, so these dependencies will be mocked.
+Under the hood, the client uses a duplex stream and Memcached protocol parser, but we are going to test the client code in isolation, so these dependencies will be mocked.

 >*For mocking objects I'm going to use a very popular [Mockery](https://github.com/mockery/mockery) library.
-It has very clear and intuitive interface, but if you meet some difficulties check out it's [official documentation](http://docs.mockery.io/en/latest/).*
+It has very clear and intuitive interface, but if you meet some difficulties check out its [official documentation](http://docs.mockery.io/en/latest/).*

 So, we start with an empty test class: